GerardWassink/SCEPSIS/doc/ALUinstructions.md

     'xxx 01 010   0011 1010' (binary)

-You could opt to code the opcodes for ALU operations starting with three 1's, Then it would be:
+You could opt to code the opcodes for ALU operations starting with '111', as I will do in my example langdef file.
+Then it would be:

     '111 01 010   0011 1010' (binary) or: 'EA 3A' (hexadecimal)